mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/csvftar/README.md

 ### Design/Implementation

-The codes are in written in Python, using Python Standard library to avoid extra installation requirement.
+The codes are written in Python, using Python Standard library to avoid extra installation requirement.
 The only required input is the UCM data tarfile.
 The output is the tarfile using the same name as original one.
 To avoid overwriting the original one, specify the output path.